Here are some of the most common questions we hear about our loans and the world of property finance.

 We can lend from £50,000 to £5 million, depending on the value of the property offered as security.

 We lend up to 70% of the 90 day market value of the property.

 A monthly rate from 0.75% will be chargeable on the amount borrowed.
-However, rates are subject to change and will increase or decrease in line with movements in 3m LIBOR(The London Inter Bank Offered Rate For Three Month Sterling Deposit).
+However, rates are subject to change and will increase or decrease in line with movements in Bank of England Base Rate.
 Rates will be adjusted on each monthly anniversary of the facility.
 The overall cost for comparison is 10.6% APR.